Writing Exercises: 35+ Composition Practice From Sentences to Full Essays

 • Accuracy development as writing allows time to consider and apply grammar rules correctly

-• Organization skills including how to structure sentences, paragraphs, and complete texts
+• Organization skills including paragraph structure, cohesion and coherence across sentences and complete texts

 • Register awareness teaching you when to use formal or informal language appropriately